fredhamster/feisty_meow/readme.txt

     Assorted documentation files for Feisty Meow and a code-scanning documentation generator based on doxygen.

-graphiq/
-    GUI tools and components, somewhat busted or just absent right now.

-huffware/
-    The library of LSL scripts for osgrid and Second Life written by the avatar named Fred Huffhines.
-Fred Huffhines is a regular contributor and a well-loved member of our development team.
-He also happens to be a fictional sock-puppet for adventuring around the grids, but a lot of code has been written in his name.
-We are going to release the full corpus of the Huffhines work over time.
+examples/
+    Some files that show how to get work done with Feisty Meow or that show how to do certain tasks in different scripting / programming languages.

 kona/
     Our burgeoning Java libraries.
 Not much to see here yet, but there is some code piling up for these that we will try to release soon.

-octopi/
-    Octopus design pattern and CROMP protocol reference implementations.
-Assorted applications based on these.

 production/
     Machinery for getting releases out the door, including the generated files such as binaries and build system tools.

-scripts/
-    Stores the script files that we use a lot.
-These are usually written in interpreted languages, such as bash and perl.
+graphiq/
+    GUI tools and components, somewhat busted or just absent right now.

+webby/
+    Source code specifically for web programming and building sites.
+Mainly a few javascript files we keep around.